ned14/pcpp/README.rst

 The most non-conforming part is :c:`#if` expression parsing (donations of a proper yacc based parser for executing :c:`#if` expressions based on http://www.dabeaz.com/ply/ are welcome).
-In practice, in most real world code you won't notice the departures and, if you do, the application of extra brackets to group subexpressions so Python's :c:`eval()` executes right will fix it.
+In practice, in most real world code you won't notice the departures, and, if you do, the application of extra brackets to group subexpressions so Python's :c:`eval()` executes right will fix it.

 A full, detailed list of known non-conformance with the C99 standard is below.
 We have